LanaBStar/LIS-545---Final-Project/README.md

 ## Rights and Reuse

-According to the official DELIAH documentation, this work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Users should consult the official project documentation for additional rights and attribution information.

 ## Suggested Citation